jzhao0802/PA_UK/README.md

 * __output__: Folder for some output plots and text files, not very interesting.
 * __palab_model:__ Holds the helper functions that make the actual analysis templates in the matched and unmatched folders neater and cleaner. mlR uses camelCase names for functions, I used pythonic_names, so it's easy to see if a function of interest is part of PAlab or mlR.
 * __unmatched__: Template scripts without matching.

+## How to use this?
+* Make the working directory the this top folder.
+Each script will assume you are at the top and  not in matched or unmatched.
+* A number of packages are required to run these scripts.
+Please pay attention to the error messages you get, you might be missing some packages that are not listed below.
+Here's a non-exhaustive list:
+    * mlr
+    * ranger
+    * glmnet
+    * rpart
+    * rpart.plot
+    * rpart.utils
+    * prroc
+    * earth
+    * rattle
+    * gridExtra
+    * plotmo
+    * readr, dplyr, tidyr
+    * parallel
+    * parallelMap
+    * ggplot2